apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 * If a PrimFunc is being modified independent independent of any context, `transform_layout` may be applied to argument buffers.
-For example, a PrimFunc that is being prepared for a subgraph, but is not yet part of a graph, may be altered.
+For example, a PrimFunc that is being prepared for use as a subgraph, but is not yet part of a graph, may be altered.

 ### New Utility - Reorder Loops According to Buffer